top of page

 4 of the Best Museums in Essaouira

-Encircled by 18th-century ramparts that stand as a testament to its storied past, Essaouira's picturesque medina is a labyrinth of narrow alleyways and bustling souks, where artisans can be seen busy at work.
+Encircled by 18th-century ramparts, Essaouira's whitewashed medina is a labyrinth of narrow alleyways and bustling souks, where artisans can be seen busy at work.
 Hidden within some of its unassuming buildings are a handful of museums, dedicated to everything from contemporary art to cultural history and the city’s religious heritage.

 While Essaouira doesn’t boast the wealth of museums found in Marrakech, Casablanca and Rabat, its reputation as an artistic hub definitely shines through in its abundance of galleries.
-With this mind, I’ve put together a list of some of the Best Art Galleries in Essaouira to help you plan your own art trail.
+With this mind, I’ve compiled a list of some of the Best Art Galleries in Essaouira in another article to help you plan your own art trail.

 In this article, I’ll introduce 4 of the best museums in Essaouira to add to your itinerary, whether you’re a culture vulture or an art aficionado.